skydive-project/skydive-operator/README.md

 The commands deploy skydive-operator on the Kubernetes cluster.
 The operator now will monitor the defined custom resources (netflowcollectors and skydives).
 At this point there are no such actual resources present in the cluster, only definitions of the 2 possible types.

-Next an actuall resource can be created - either one of the two defined possible types:
+Next an actuall resource can be created - either one of the two predefined possible types:

+* To create a general Skydive resource run:
 ```bash
 kubectl create -f https://raw.githubusercontent.com/skydive-project/skydive-operator/master/deploy/crds/charts.helm.k8s.io_v1alpha1_skydive_cr.yaml
 ```
-or
+* To create Skydive as netflow collector resource run:
 ```bash
 kubectl create -f https://raw.githubusercontent.com/skydive-project/skydive-operator/master/deploy/crds/charts.helm.k8s.io_v1alpha1_netflowcollector_cr.yaml
 ```
 Note: By running on of the above commands, you instruct the skydive-operator to deploy the selected option of skydive with *default* configuration parameters.
-To customize the configuration parameters, copy the rellevant cr yaml file to your local environment, modify the values and run the create command on the modified file.
+To customize the configuration parameters, copy the rellevant cr yaml file to your local environment, modify the values (see the Configuration section below) and run the create command on the modified file.

 ## Uninstalling